Celebrity restaurants that failed

 John M. Heller/Getty Images

-Yet, though Lemon Basket had a grand opening, it never really got off the ground, with customers complaining of overpriced food, small portions and slow service.
-By October 2011, just five months after its initial opening, Lemon Basket was shuttered for good.
+Although Lemon Basket had a grand opening, it never really got off the ground, with customers complaining of overpriced food, small portions and slow service.
+By October 2011, just five months after its initial launch, Lemon Basket was closed for good.